|Location||2 weeks||3 weeks||4 weeks|

 Meals will be typical Sri Lankan cuisine, mainly consisting of steamed rice served with curry made with fish or vegetables often using coconut milk.
 A typical meal consists of a ‘main curry’, as well as several other curries made with vegetables, lentils and side dishes such as pickles and chutneys.
 Vegetarians are well catered for.
 Free WiFi is available.

-Sri Lanka enjoys a tropical climate, with an average annual temperature of 29°C. January is the driest month, and the highlands are generally cooler than the flatter areas.
+Sri Lanka enjoys a tropical climate, with an average annual temperature of 29°C. January is the driest month.
 May and October/November are the wettest months with a regular tropical downpour.

 |Transfers: Airport – Accommodation – Airport||Drinks|